quasar-team/UaoForQuasar/README.md

 4. At this stage you can use your client class.
 Please look into demo/ directory where a simple, CMake-based project which integrated generated classes in some simple demo client.
+To compile it, go to build and then:

+cmake ../

+make

+Note that you might need to adjust demo.cpp according to the quasar class you want to talk to.
+Note that you might need to adjust CMakeLists.txt for the UASDK paths etc.